TWA Flight 800 conspiracy theories: IAMAW

-As an invited party to the NTSB investigation, the International Association of Machinists and Aerospace Workers (IAMAW) submitted a report into the public docket.
-In this report the IAMAW disputed the NTSB's sequencing study, and proposed a breakup sequence that started on the lower left side of the airplane, when a high-pressure event "unzipped" the fuselage.
-The IAMAW wrote that "a major event may have occurred on the left side of the aircraft.
-It could have contributed to or been the cause of the destruction of Flight 800." and that "the CWT exploded, but as a result of the airplane's breakup, and was not the initial event."
+As an invited party to the NTSB investigation, the International Association of Machinists and Aerospace Workers (IAMAW) submitted a report into the public docket, in which the IAMAW disputed the NTSB's sequencing study.
+They proposed a "major" high-pressure event had "unzipped" the fuselage in a breakup sequence starting on the lower left side of the airplane, writing that "the CWT exploded, but as a result of the airplane's breakup, and was not the initial event."

-The IAMAW criticized the accuracy of the "Tag database" used to document the recovered wreckage and the reliability of the witness statements.
-The IAMAW strongly criticized the FBI's conduct during the investigation, including the undocumented removal by FBI agents of wreckage from the hangar where it was stored.
-However, they also commended the NTSB staff, management and board members for their cooperation during the investigation, and stated that "The fact the media has put and other groups continue to bring pressure on the board, we find it very comforting that the focus was not changed due to these forces."
-They concluded that "The causes and circumstances that contributed directly to the accident are unknown."
+While commending the NTSB personnel's cooperative attitude, the IAMAW criticized the accuracy of the "Tag database" which documented the recovered wreckage as well as the reliability of the witness statements.
+Also, the IAMAW strongly criticized the FBI's conduct during the investigation, including the undocumented removal of wreckage from the storage hangar.
+They concluded, "The causes and circumstances that contributed directly to the accident are unknown."